noahehall/theBookOfNoah/0current/react17andFlowAndJs.md

   - the `?` before the `:` in an object prop definition marks the prop as optional, i.e. can be missing from the object
     - `someObj = { optionalProp?: ?number}`
       - the prop is optional and can be missing
-      - the value can be null|undefined|number
+      - the value can be null|undefined|numbercovarian
   - when you assign a type to a mutable variable (i.e. let|var)
     - you can only mutate the value to a compatible type
   - when you dont assign a type to a mutable variable (i.e. let|var)